tylerburdsall/lazy-cartesian-product/README.md

 ### Windows:
+* Visual Studio 2015+
-I highly recommend downloaded the pre-compiled libraries for your system and installing them somewhere easy to remember.
-You will need this library path later when compiling your project.
+* Boost, either installed system-wide or you've downloaded the precompiled libraries for your systema and placed them somewhere easy to remember

-### Compiling with boost
+### Compiling with Boost functionality
 If you need to operate on larger sets of data, it is recommended to install the `boost` library.
 Follow the appropriate instructions for your operating system to install `boost` onto your machine.

 #### Linux/UNIX/Cygwin